Captioning and Interpreting of Films and Videos: Do Both Have a Place?

 The DCMP: More Complete Access

-There are over 4,000 captioned media items in the DCMP collection, and they are FREE-LOAN for any teacher who has a student with a hearing loss.
+There are thousands of captioned media items in the DCMP collection, and they are FREE-LOAN for any teacher who has a student with a hearing loss.
 (Families and others can use DCMP too!)
 A visit to the DCMP Web site at http://www.dcmp.org will reveal captioned media on virtually all subjects and for all grade levels.
 There are also videos in the catalog promoting self-study, skill building, and vocabulary development, as well as information on deaf culture, deaf history, and much more.
 And teachers love those lesson plans that accompany each educational captioned media item.

 Don't miss out!